alexbenfica/Publish-to-Schedule-WordPress-plugin/readme.txt

 === Publish to Schedule ===
 Contributors: alexbenfica
-Tags: posts, scheduling, auto schedule, future post, periodicity, postpone, admin, productivity, publish control, schedule post, autopost, autopublish, post later, auto schedule
-Requires at least: 2.8
+Tags: posts, scheduling, auto-schedule, productivity, admin Requires at least: 2.8
 Tested up to: 6.9
 Stable tag: trunk
+License: GPL-2.0-or-later
 Donate link: https://www.buymeacoffee.com/FQNxAqVUTo

-Say goodbye to the hassle of manually scheduling your WordPress blog posts with Publish to Schedule!
-With our plugin, you can easily automate your post publishing process, ensuring that your readers receive new content on a consistent and timely basis.
-No more wasted time trying to figure out the next post date or worrying about maintaining your post frequency.
+Automate your WordPress post scheduling with Publish to Schedule.
+Set rules for days and times to publish posts automatically, saving you time and ensuring consistent content delivery.

 == Description ==
 Looking for a way to streamline your WordPress blog post scheduling?
 Look no further than Publish to Schedule!